What’s the most desirable trait every company today wants boatloads full of? Innovation.

 In order to foster creativity, we have to mentally feel that we’re in a safe space at work.
 That means company culture has to emphasize values rather than actions and the inevitable failure that comes from many actions.
-To reach this point, we need to make a conscious effort to shift values at work.

 - In order to be innovative, employees have to feel safe.

 - Creating the right environment involves focusing on values, not actions – people can’t be afraid to fail.

 - The C-Suite needs to make a conscious effort to shift values in the workplace.

 A Safe Brain Is a Creative Brain – And Rare in the Modern Workplace